ystefanov6/bitbuffet-clients/apps/python/README.md

 **Raises:**
 - `ValueError`: When method/schema combination is invalid or both temperature and top_p are provided
 - `requests.RequestException`: When API request fails

+**Method Overload Rules:**

+1. **JSON Method Requirements:**
+   - A Pydantic model class MUST be provided via `schema_class` parameter
+   - Returns an instance of your Pydantic model with validated data
+   - `method="json"` is optional (default behavior)

+2. **Markdown Method Requirements:**
+   - NO `schema_class` should be provided
+   - `method="markdown"` MUST be specified
+   - Returns raw markdown content as string
+   - Schema class and markdown method cannot be used together

+3. **Type Safety:**
+   - The SDK uses method overloads to enforce these rules at the type level
+   - This ensures type safety and prevents invalid parameter combinations

 ## 🛠️ Development